Duane-Wegner/Full-Stack-Developer/FullStackDeveloperCurriculum/CSS/Grid/Magazine/README.md

 ## 🧠 About

-This repository was provided from an external resource
+These repositories were provided from an external resource

 https://fontawesome.com/download